 We are a safety critical company, committed to the health and wellbeing of our staff, contractors, passengers and visitors.
 We take our responsibility seriously and expect you to do so too.
 You can read more about our safety vision here.

 The railway carries high risks.
-We've put some information together on what rules you need to know, as well as things to think about when writing your risk assessment.
+We've put some information together below on what rules you need to know, as well as things to think about when writing your risk assessment.
+COVID-19 has brought added challenges, so you'll need to evidence what industry guidance you'll be following and what additional measures you'll put in place.

 - watch our golden rules video below.
 It sets out some of the common DOs and DON'Ts